Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 schmidti

-Golden Earth Tiger These spiders from Northern Vietnam are large growing, golden beasts that need ample soil for digging.
+Golden Earth Tiger These Vietnamese spiders are large growing (8" females by some accounts), golden beasts that need ample soil for digging.

-They're often sold as "Chinese Golden Earth Tiger", and their range does indeed extend north into China (they can be found from Pingxiang to Youyiguan).
+They're often sold as "Chinese Golden Earth Tiger", and their range does indeed extend north into China.
 A female specimen was first described by Volker von Wirth in 1991.
 They're captive-bred by the thousands for venom research.
-The peptides contained in Huwentoxin-I and Huwentoxin-II (the name comes H. huwenum, a junior synonym of this species) provide clues to reactions in the human neurological system and therefore these spiders may well prove to be an aid to modern medicine.
+The peptides contained in Huwentoxin-I and Huwentoxin-II (the name comes from confusion with H. huwenum) provide clues to reactions in the human neurological system and therefore these spiders may well prove to be an aid to modern medicine.

 Lampropelma